AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/extension_android.md

 For demonstration purposes, a simple watermark extension is used to explain the procedure.
 The watermark extension adds a watermark for local video.

-You can get the watermark extension from [API-Example](http://xxx/), and follow the procedure to see how extensions work.
+To follow the procedure in this section, download the [watermark extension](TBD) first.

 ### Import necessary classes